Classroom Observation Checklist for Teachers

 A practical classroom observation checklist teachers can use in real time.
 Identify how students learn best and get clear, actionable strategies to support ADHD, autism, and diverse learning needs.

-How to Handle Meltdowns and Behavior in the Classroom (ADHD, Autism, or other Learning Differences)
+How to Handle Meltdowns and Challenging Behavior in the Classroom

-How to Teach in a Self-Contained Classroom (Practical Strategies That Actually Work)
+How to Teach in a Self-Contained Classroom: Practical Strategies

 How to Differentiate Instruction Without Creating More Work (Practical Classroom Strategies)